-A. Box model
+A. Box Model

 Each box has at least one input port and one output port.
-A forwarding table is used to forward each input packet to one or more output ports (including a special port for intentional drops).
+(We use 'port' to refer to either an input or output port.
+A duplex port is one endpoint of a full-duplex link consisting of an input port and an output port.)
+A forwarding table is used to forward each input packet to one or more output ports (multicast is allowed).
+A special port for intentional drops is allowed.
 The forwarding table may be obtained from multiple protocols, such as IPv4, IPv6, MPLS, etc.